-For example: say my organization uses Marketo for marketing automation purposes.
-Before Marketo can start collecting information, the consumer must provide consent via our company’s website.
-Once they’ve provided consent, the CMP propagates this consent signal to Marketo, which will start collecting information and processing it in accordance with the purpose for which it was consented.
+For example: say my organization uses HubSpot for marketing automation purposes.
+Before HubSpot can start collecting information, the consumer must provide consent via our company’s website.
+Once they’ve provided consent, the CMP propagates this consent signal to HubSpot, which will start collecting information and processing it in accordance with the purpose for which it was consented.

 The same holds true when a visitor removes a previous given consent.
-The CMP should propagate the consent removal to Marketo, and Marketo should cease data collection and processing for this visitor immediately.
+The CMP should propagate the consent removal to HubSpot, and HubSpot should cease data collection and processing for this visitor immediately.